-Claims of torture of China Uyghurs credible - United Nations report
+China may have committed crimes against humanity in Xinjiang - UN report

 The report assesses claims of abuse against Uyghur Muslims and other ethnic minorities, which China denies.

-But investigators said they uncovered a pattern of mass detentions and "credible evidence" of torture.
+But investigators said they uncovered "credible evidence" of torture possibly amounting to "crimes against humanity".

 They accused China of using vague national security laws to clamp down on the rights of minorities and establishing "systems of arbitrary detention".